Mastering the Skies: The Dawn of Commercial UAV Drones

 Additive manufacturing will allow drone design teams to capitalize on parts with complex geometries more easily and efficiently than is possible with traditional manufacturing methods.
 Balancing the iron triangle is further enhanced by new materials that are available through additive manufacturing to reduce weight while protecting performance by maintaining strength and stiffness.

 The advent and incorporation of cutting-edge technologies will also enhance drone performance.
-For instance, the network slicing is enabled by the long-anticipated 5G will allow companies to curate the services they need to match the needed abilities of the commercial UAV.
+For instance, the network slicing is enabled by the long-anticipated 5G will allow companies to curate the services they need to match the needed abilities of commercial UAVs.
 Other technologies, such as artificial intelligence, advanced battery management, and conformal power sources will be especially useful to specific applications.

-Applications of Commercial Drones
+Applications of Commercial UAVs and Drones

 It’s no wonder that unmanned aerial vehicles have spiked in popularity; because they operate on electricity, they require no gas and emit less carbon, thus providing a more eco-friendly alternative to airplanes and delivery trucks.
 They also contribute to time and cost reduction in most applications and can save man-hours, costs and perform hazardous or unreachable tasks.